Donate

 HOPES & DREAMS

 The second item we talk about is our hopes and dreams.
 We discuss them without the worry of how much it costs.
 A weekly discussion might seem too frequent but we've learned our hopes and dreams change with life's circumstances.
 Some dreams drop off and some new ones get started.
-Couples have told us they thought they knew their spouse's dreams only to find out they were on parallel paths going in separate directions.
+Couples have told us they thought they knew their spouse's dreams only to find out they were on parallel paths going in different directions.

 FRUSTRATIONS & CELEBRATIONS

 My husband, Russ, had been creating this safe emotional environment for years.
 It felt safe enough for me to share how I had been hurt by his words or actions that week.
 After a while, I noticed he never had any offenses to share with me.
-I knew I was a saint but I wasn't that good. haha Seriously, I knew he was holding back so the following week he brings up something that had been bothering him.
+I knew I was a saint but I wasn't that good. haha Seriously, I knew he was holding back so the following week he brought up something that had been bothering him.

 Now, remember, I'm supposed to listen, ask questions, and apologize, if necessary.